marcel-dancak/bass-app/README.md

 **Future plans:**

-* Channel on Patreon to fund this project
 * Vibrato playing style for bass
 * Configurable bass strings tunning
 * Improve percussions (more configurability, sound samples, ...)